nhost/hasura-backend-plus/docs/Storage Rules.md

 ## Functions

-> Please note, it is not possible to call functions inside other functions
+> It is not possible to call functions inside other functions

 Functions allow you to define permissions which can be used by any rules.
 You can access the `permission_variables` cookie here, as `request.auth`.